Coastal Planes RC Club

 Hello again!
-As I write this in mid-January, old weather has most of you who live north of the Mason-Dixon Line flying indoors or working on models for the upcoming season.
+As I write this in mid-January, cold weather has most of you who live north of the Mason-Dixon Line flying indoors or working on models for the upcoming season.
 For those of you who live in warmer climates, flying continues throughout the year.

 I receive phone calls and emails from AMA members wondering what is typical of an AMA RC club.
 Many have questions about field size, flying area, and runway makeup.
 There are so many variables between clubs that I am not sure what “typical” is!
-Most clubs have fewer than 30 members, but we do have clubs with more than 200.

 I want to introduce you to my club in Brunswick, Georgia: the Coastal Planes RC Club.
-We currently have 21 members and fly on rental land that is on the end of a seldom-used crop dusting runway.
+We currently have 21 members and fly on rented land that is on the end of a seldom-used crop-dusting runway.
 The site lease is $1,500 per year, so membership dues are $150 per year to help offset that cost.
+I have heard from many clubs that it is difficult to get members to pay their $35 annual dues, so I guess $150 would be out of the question for many clubs.

 Our club has improved its site throughout the years by adding fencing and starting stands, as well as a covered pit area with plenty of tables to work on models.
 As is the case with most clubs, a core group of members have put in the time to create these additions to the facility.